-Calyxia, a Paris-based innovator, is tackling the global microplastic crisis with the world’s first readily biodegradable microcapsules.
-Their technology offers sustainable, regulation-compliant alternatives for industries like agriculture and consumer goods, helping reduce microplastic pollution at its source.
-With support from EIF-backed Astanor Ventures, Calyxia has scaled up production and brought its solutions to market, paving the way for a cleaner, more sustainable future.
+Calyxia is tackling the global microplastic challenge with the world’s first biodegradable microcapsules.
+Their technology offers sustainable, regulation-compliant alternatives for industries like agriculture and consumer goods, helping to reduce microplastic pollution at its source.
+With funding from EIF-backed Astanor Ventures, Calyxia was able to scale up production and bring its innovation to the market.

 A ticking bomb